Schedule

 • a set of initial primary sources on your topic (a set of news sources that will be the basis for your primary source research)

-• All sources should be in correct bibliographical format per Mary Lynn Rampolla
+• All sources should be in correct bibliographical format per Mary Lynn Rampolla (or close)

 • No annotations are necessary